Azure/aks-engine/docs/topics/azure-stack.md

 On Azure Stack Hub, starting from Kubernetes v1.21, AKS Engine-based clusters will exclusively use `cloud-controller-manager`.
 Hence, to deploy a Kubernetes v1.21+ cluster, it is required to set `orchestratorProfile.kubernetesConfig.useCloudControllerManager` to `true` in the API Model ([example](/examples/azure-stack/kubernetes-azurestack.json)).
 AKS Engine's upgrade process will automatically update the `useCloudControllerManager` flag.

 > **Upgrade considerations:** the process of upgrading a Kubernetes cluster from v1.20 (or lower version) to v1.21 (or greater version) will cause downtime to workloads relying on the `kubernetes.io/azure-disk` in-tree volume provisioner.
-It is recommended to perform a full backup of the application data before upgrading to Kubernetes v1.21+.
+Before upgrading to Kubernetes v1.21+, it is **highly recommended** to perform a full backup of the application data and validate in a **pre-production environment** that the cluster storage resources (PV and PVC) can be migrated to the a new volume provisioner.
 Learn how to migrate to the Azure Disk CSI driver [here](#migrate-persistent-storage-to-the-azure-disk-csi-driver).

 ### Volume Provisioners